 The management accountant who produces monthly reports and forecasts using Bex Analyser and Excel would be better placed telling us what he used that information for, rather than describing the detail of the routine task.
 If this can be followed with a metric and results so much the better.

-If you are “young and dynamic” I need to know what difference that will make to an organisation.
+When you include “young and dynamic” in your elevator pitch, I need to know what difference that will make to an organisation.
 If it means you have just graduated at the top of your class with the most up to date mathematical models to support faster analysis of business processes at your finger tips.
 Tell me that.

 These are just two conversations I had this week alone.